top of page

 Discovering the Gibberagong Track AL P2 23 0.01 1.6

 Following Cockle Creek we met with noisy wren and spinebill and evidence of lyrebirds.
-Crossing easily, on the other side we found splendid angophoras far above the ground close to the waterholes.
+Crossing easily we found splendid angophoras far above the ground close to the waterholes.
 In the clearing there grew unusual fungi, mysterious mauves and star shaped with native fuschia everywhere and everything cool and green under rainfall.

 As we followed the water winding on, we were surprised by elk horns then native orchids nestling in trees.
 Looking up we met with great sandstone overhangs, rainwater streaming through clefts where rainforest plants spilled wildly over ledges.

-Nearing the end of our native nature walk we reappeared, Bobbin Head before us, soon meeting the mangroves.
+Nearing the end of our native nature walk, Bobbin Head appeared before us.
 Emerging with the weather, we reached shelter just as rain fell heavily.

 Sarah Bertolla